Ramón Mercader: Assassination of Trotsky

-In 1943, Jacques Mornard was convicted of murder and sentenced to 20 years in prison by the Sixth Criminal Court of Mexico.
-His true identity as Ramón Mercader eventually was confirmed by the Venona project after the fall of the Soviet Union.
+In 1943, Jacques Mornard was convicted of murder and sentenced to 20 years in prison by the Sixth Criminal Court of Mexico City.
+According to Stephen Schwartz, he was initially identified as Ramón Mercader by the Catalan reporter Víctor Alba, whose finding was later confirmed by the US counterintelligence project Venona.

-Sylvia Ageloff was arrested by the Mexican police as an accomplice because she had lived with Mercader, on and off, for about two years up to the time of the assassination.
-Charges against her eventually were dropped by Mexican authorities, however some still consider that she was a GPU agent.

 Murder weapon

 The ice axe recovered by the Mexico City police was stored in an evidence room for several years until it was "checked out" by a secret police officer, named Alfredo Salas, who claimed he wanted to preserve it "for posterity."
 It was a mountaineering ice axe known in French as a piolet, made by the Austrian manufacturer Werkgen Fulpmes.
 Mercader cut off about half the length of the handle.
 He claimed to be an experienced mountaineer, and bragged to police interrogators, "I had a rare ability to handle the piolet, since two blows were sufficient for me to crack through an enormous block of ice".

 Salas passed the ice axe on to his daughter, Ana Alicia, who eventually put it up for sale in 2005.
 Trotsky's grandson, Esteban Volkov, stated that he is "unconcerned" about the fate of the alleged murder weapon and wondered "if it is the real axe."
 The ice axe was bought by Keith Melton, an American collector and author of books on the history of espionage, and is now on display at the International Spy Museum, in Washington, D.C.